chromy/tenx-manual/src/config-checks.md

 </tr>
 </table>

+# Example

-Example of configuring a custom check:
+Example of configuring a custom check.

 ```ron
 (